 You’ll notice that none of the fees can be added to the loan which is much different than refinances.
 And with purchases, you have to pay a transfer tax per California regulations.

-Mortgage Closing Costs Definitions:
+Mortgage Closing Costs Definitions

 Lenders charge a fee to review and process your loan and this is called “underwriting”.
-You would be surprised by the amount of work an underwriter does and complete underwrite can take three to four hours.
+You would be surprised by the amount of work an underwriter does and a complete underwrite can take three to four hours.

 When you apply for a mortgage the Loan Officer obtains a credit report from a credit provider.
 The credit report includes your credit scores and your credit history.
 The credit provider charges a fee for this service and that cost is passed along to the consumer.